-Section A - This agreement shall be effective as of September 1, 2018, and shall continue in effect until the 31st day of August 2019.
+Section A - This agreement shall be effective as of September 1, 2019, and shall continue in effect until the 31st day of August 2022.
 Negotiations between the parties shall begin no later than six weeks prior to the expiration date.
-If pursuant to such negotiations an agreement on the renewal or modifications of this agreement is not reached prior to the expiration date and an impasse has not occurred as determined by the Board, this agreement shall remain in place until such agreement is reached.